 If you decide that you need to obtain financing (see below), it is likely that the lender will require a forecast as part of the application process.

-For more information and full program details, visit the Canada Mortgage and Housing Corporate website.
+For more information and full program details, visit the Government of Canada website.